GayathriDeviRV/deep-research-agent/README.md

 ---

 ## Example Usage

-Enter your research question: tell about the silent patient book Starting Deep Research for: 'tell about the silent patient book'
+Enter your research question: tell about the silent patient book Starting Deep Research for: 'tell about the silent patient book' ... (intermediate research and drafting steps will be printed here) ...

 --- FINAL ANSWER ---
 Final Answer: